ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

 Advanced configuration
 ======================

-In this section, some advanced ideas are drafted for you to explore when using PyMAPDL on HPC clusters.
+The following topics provide some advanced ideas for you to explore when using PyMAPDL on HPC clusters.

 Advanced job management
 -----------------------